 One huge thing to think about is your volunteering hours and your free time when you're abroad.

-If you don't work enough then you'll get extremely bored after a couple of weeks, run out of money because you're out paying for activities every day, and most importantly you won't feel as fulfilled without having those meaningful experiences of service.
+If you don't have enough to do then you'll get extremely bored after a couple of weeks, run out of money because you're out paying for activities every day, and most importantly you won't feel as fulfilled without having those meaningful experiences of service.

-If you work too much, you don't get to explore the country you call home, and may leave feeling like you didn't get to see what your country and city had to offer ... why go abroad if you don't have time to explore?
+On the flip side, if you're expected to volunteer too much, you don't get to explore the country you call home, and may leave feeling like you missed out on things ... why go abroad if you don't have time to explore?